|

 Spoil yourself

-There are many ways to spoil yourself as a lover of unusual animals, by going on safari or somewhere else exotic to see the animals they love in their natural habitats, or by particpating in the welfare and conservation of animals.$PIC5
+There are many ways to spoil yourself as a lover of unusual animals, by going on safari or somewhere else exotic to see the animals they love in their natural habitats, or by particpating in the welfare and conservation of animals. | $PIC5 |

 Check out these pictures from the AZA to see what you might be missing.
 There are many tour operators who offer these kind of holidays.
 Perhaps if enough of you are interested then JoJaffa could negotiate a group discount for you.
 Let us know if this might interest you.
+It can be very satisfying knowing that you personally are helping exotic creatures of all kinds; why not join the World Wildlife Fund and do your bit.
+Alternatively you might like to be involved a little more directly, why not sponsor an animal in your local zoo or wildlife park.
+Here are some institutions in the UK that will help you - In the US, check out The American Zoo and Aquarium Association for a list of recommended zoo and animal parks.

 For fun check out the pictures on Steve's great Corn Snake site at Snake Pictures

-Back to top
+| Back to top JJ's Home |

 Open Outcry